SusanMowers/Re_Cens_Doc/EN/markdown_log _for_ccri_prelim.md

 - Sandra had created a table of contents at the top of the page to make this massive page more navigable (via html links to t ## - level headers)
 - \## - level headers display horizontal lines on the line just below and are good section demarcators.
 <!-- the backslash before ## in the line above let's you to sneak in text that Markdown knows as a format tag -->
-3. Prep:
+3. Some prep:
 - Shannon installed Atom and the markdown preview package
-- Markdown testing.
-We commented our test changes for tracking, e.g., \<!-- Susan TO SHANNON, changed to xyz, do you like this? -->
+- We commented our test changes for tracking, e.g., \<!-- Susan TO SHANNON, changed to xyz, do you like this? -->
-We will delete most of these comments as soon as we have a good handle on what we are doing.
+We will delete most of these comments as soon as we have a good handle on what we are doing.<br/>
 4. We looked at ways of:
 - Improving spacing (like more white space);
 - Improving flow (clearer hierarchy and progression, keeping explanations short and presentation more consistent).